tangle or complicate

 elocution--not for old associations' sake, I am afraid, but because it was very slow, very dreary, very up-hill and down-hill, and very unlike any way in which any man in any natural circumstances of life or death ever expressed himself about anything.

-find out, learn, or determine with certainty, usually by making an inquiry or other effort
+learn or determine by making an inquiry or other effort

 Muttering that I would make the inquiry whether I had time to walk with him, I went into the office, and